OpenCloses in 192 days

 What expenses are eligible under SHRF Mobilize Grant?

-Projects that help integrate research evidence into practice and decision making.
+Activities that facilitate the use and integration of health research knowledge and evidence into practice and decision making.

-Activities that involve non-academic team members in research and knowledge sharing.
+Activities that facilitate the participation of non-academic team members in the research and knowledge sharing process.

 Who can I contact for more information about the SHRF Mobilize Grant?